dtcenter/MET/met/docs/Users_Guide/mode-td.rst

   min_volume = 2000;

 The **min_volume** entry tell MTD to throw away objects whose "volume" (as described elsewhere in this chapter) is smaller than the given value.
 Spacetime objects whose volume is less than this will not participate in the matching and merging process, and no attribute information will be written to the ASCII output files.
 The default value is 10,000.
 If this seems rather large, consider the following example: Suppose the user is running MTD on a :math:`600 \times 400` grid, using 24 time steps.
 Then the volume of the whole data field is 600 :math:`\times` 400 :math:`\times` 24 = 5,760,000 cells.
 An object of volume 10,000 represents only 10,000/5,760,000 = 1/576 of the total data field.
-Setting **min\_volume** too small will typically produce a very large number of small objects, slowing down the MTD run and increasing the size of the output files.The configuration options listed above are common to many MODE and are described in Section :ref:`MODE-configuration-file`.
+Setting **min\_volume** too small will typically produce a very large number of small objects, slowing down the MTD run and increasing the size of the output files.The configuration options listed above are common to many MODE and are described in :numref:`MODE-configuration-file`.

 ______________________